ABOUT AGT AND TRUSTEE-MANAGER

 risks which the Board is willing to take in achieving its strategic objectives.

-management strategy and framework.
-The Audit and Risk Committee provides guidance and advice on
+strategy and framework.
+The Audit and Risk Committee ("ARC") provides guidance and advice on the financial

 The Trustee-Manager adopts a set of Risk Management Rules which sets out the basic rules and guidelines

 for managing risks in an integrated, systematic and consistent manner so as to achieve the business

 objectives of AGT as part of its risk management strategy and framework.

 As part of its overall risk management, Management, amongst other things, undertakes and performs risk and

 control assessment using a risk control matrix which also serves as a risk register which identifies the material